 She says this is an exciting time to be in the water sector and as President, is focused on building industry capacity and capability and supporting the industry to work with Taumata Arowai to ensure the proposed safe drinking water goals are achieved.

-Tim is Executive General Manager at Citycare Water and is a qualified civil engineer with a Master of Business Administration.
+Tim is Chief Executive of Citycare Water and is a qualified civil engineer with a Master of Business Administration.
 He is a member of the Institute of Directors and Director and Chairperson of Apex Environmental.